Ronald Brunlees McKerrow: Life

 He was educated at Harrow, at King's College, London, and at Trinity College, Cambridge.
 He then taught English for three years in Tokyo (1897–1900), where he learnt Japanese.

 Following his return to London, he became a director of the publishing house Sidgwick and Jackson (1908).
 He was awarded a D.Litt. by the University of Cambridge in 1911.
 In 1912 he became joint Honorary Secretary of the Bibliographical Society (with A. W. Pollard).
 The Society became the focus for much of his intellectual activity.

-During the First World War he taught in the English Department at King's College, London (until 1919).
+During the First World War McKerrow taught in the English Department at King's College, London (until 1919).

 He founded the Review of English Studies in 1925 and remained its editor until his death.

 He also edited the Bibliographical Society's journal The Library from 1934 to 1937.

-McKerrow received an honorary doctorate from Louvain University in 1927 and was the Sandars Reader in Bibliography at Cambridge University in 1928.
-The following year he was awarded the Gold Medal of the Bibliographical Society.
+McKerrow received an honorary doctorate from Louvain University in 1927.
+He held the Sandars Reader in Bibliography at Cambridge University in 1928 speaking on "The relationship of English printed books to authors’ manuscripts in the 16th and 17th centuries."

+In 1929 he was awarded the Gold Medal of the Bibliographical Society.

 In 1932 he became a fellow of the British Academy.

 His papers are preserved in the Library of Trinity College, Cambridge.